What to do when you need to quarantine at home or in the place you're staying after you arrive in England from abroad.

-- move to a different place for quarantine where you can no longer remain where you are
+- move to a different place where you can no longer remain where you are

-There may be other exceptional circumstances that allow you to leave your place of quarantine.
+There may be other exceptional circumstances that allow you to leave your place of quarantine or self-isolation.

-You can get advice from a medical or other professional to help decide whether your circumstances are exceptional and require you to leave your place of quarantine.
+You can get advice from a medical or other professional to help decide whether your circumstances are exceptional and require you to leave your place of quarantine or self-isolation.